-FIGURE 18: RADIATOR DRAIN PLUG
+FIGURE 16: RADIATOR DRAIN PLUG

-11. CHARGE AIR COOLER LEAKAGE
+11. CHARGE AIR COOLER (CAC) LEAKAGE

-Spec for CAC acceptable leakage:

-"The CAC is considered acceptable if it can hold 30 psi (206 kpa) gauge pressure with less than 5 psi (34.5 kpa) loss in 15 seconds after turning off the hand valve."
+Spec for CAC acceptable leakage: The CAC is considered acceptable if it can hold 30 psi (206 kPa) gauge pressure with not more than 5 psi (34 kPa) loss in 15 seconds after turning off the hand valve.